pmarches/masterbus-esp32/README.md

 # Hardware interface

 Masterbus is based on standard canbus.
+The bus speed is 250000.

+sudo ip link set down can0

+sudo ip link set can0 type can bitrate 250000 restart-ms 100 sudo ip link set up can0 candump -tz can0

 # Protocol overview